strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/ruby.md

 ## GET Request your collection type

-Execute a `GET` request on the `restaurant` Collection Type in order to fetch all your restaurants.
+Execute a `GET` request on the `restaurant` collection type in order to fetch all your restaurants.

-Be sure that you activated the `find` permission for the `restaurant` Collection Type.
+Be sure that you activated the `find` permission for the `restaurant` collection type.

 :::: api-call
 ::: request Example GET request